tskow99/cautious-random-forest/README.md

 - Heart Disease dataset from https://archive.ics.uci.edu/dataset/45/heart+disease
 - Breast Cancer Wisconsin (Diagnostic) from https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic
 - Statlog (German Credit Data) from https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data

+`data.py` handles loading each set and any preprocessing that needs to happen.
+It exposes the method `load_dataset`, which takes in the name of a dataset and returns the processed data.

 ## Sources